saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 To enhance the protection of application data, GpgFrontend automatically generates and manages a dedicated Application Secure Key.
-This key is used to encrypt sensitive internal data—such as certain configuration files, key server settings, and key generation profiles—distinct from user PGP keys.
+This key is used to encrypt sensitive internal data, such as certain configuration files, key server settings, and key generation profiles.
+They're distinct from user PGP keys.
 Key management adapts according to the configured security level and user preferences.